jmschrei/apricot/docs/submodular.rst

 Submodular Optimization
 =======================

 The field of submodular optimization involves functions of the form :math:`f : 2^{V} \rightarrow \mathcal{R}`.
-These functions take in a set of elements and output a real value that measures the quality of the subset.
-These functions are *submodular* when the returned value has the diminishing returns property such that for each :math:`X \subseteq Y`
+These functions take in a set of elements and output a real value that measures the quality of that set.
+Set functions are *submodular* when the returned value has the diminishing returns property such that for each :math:`X \subseteq Y`

 .. math::
 	f(X + {v}) - f(X) \geq f(Y + {v}) - f(Y)

-This property means that the gain of adding in a particular element :math:`v` decreases or stays the same each time another element is added to the subset.
+The diminishing returns property means that the gain of adding in a particular element :math:`v` decreases or stays the same each time another element is added to the subset.

 .. note::

-	Functions are called *modular* when the returned value ignores the size of the subset and *supermodular* when the returned value increases with subset size.
+	Set functions are called *modular* when the returned value ignores the size of the subset and *supermodular* when the returned value increases with subset size.

-An intuitive example of the diminishing returns property arises from text data.
-In this situation, the gain in the function value could be defined to be the number of new words that each example (e.g. a sentence, paragraph, etc.) provides to the subset.
-Consider a particular example :math:`v`.
-When an element is added to the subset, the words that are not yet in the subset are either also in :math:`v`, decreasing the gain in adding :math:`v` later, or no new words are also in :math:`v`, keeping the gain the same.
-The gain from an :math:`v` cannot increase as new elements are added because either it has the same number or fewer new words to contribute to the subset.
+An intuitive example of the diminishing returns property arises in the context of text data.
+In this situation, each example would be a blob of text, e.g. a sentence, and the set function being employed calculates the number of unique words across all selected sentences.
+Consider a particular example :math:`v`, an already selected set of examples :math:`X`, and a calculated gain :math:`g_{v}` of adding :math:`v` to :math:`X`.
+If some other example, :math:`u` is added to :math:`X` instead of :math:`v`, the gain of adding :math:`v` (or any other example) to :math:`X \cup u` must be smaller or equal to the gain of adding :math:`v` to :math:`X`: either :math:`u` has new words that would also be new from :math:`v`, in which case the benefit of adding in :math:`v` would decrease, or it doesn't, in which case the gain would stay the same.

 Here is an example of optimizing a maximum coverage function on text data, as described.

 .. code-block:: python